3DRO: Lidar-level SE(3) Direct Radar Odometry Using a 2D Imaging Radar and a Gyroscope: Related work

 Beyond odometry, radar data is also used in full-batch trajectory optimization with loop-closure constraints to mitigate accumulated drift.
 In this setting, the trajectory is estimated by optimizing a pose graph where each edge encodes a constraint on the relative pose between two timestamps.
 Radar \ac{slam} systems such as~\cite{holder2019realtime}, \cite{hong2022radarslam}, and~\cite{adolfsson2023tbv} adopt this approach, relying on loop-closure detectors originally designed for lidar data (\cite{himstedt2014largescale}, \cite{he2016m2dp}, and~\cite{kim2022scancontextpp}, respectively).

 A parallel line of radar works uses \emph{direct} methods for scan registration.
 They operate on the full radar intensity image without extracting features.
 The most common approach evaluates cross-correlation scores between the current scan and a reference over a discrete set of candidate state updates, before selecting the highest-scoring hypothesis.
 Works such as~\cite{Checchin2009}, \cite{masking_by_moving}, and~\cite{park2020pharao} follow this principle, though without explicitly modelling motion or Doppler distortion.
 The authors of~\cite{lisus2025doppler} showed that Doppler distortion can itself serve as a reliable odometry source in feature-deprived environments, using a radar with triangular modulation paired with a yaw-gyroscope.
 DRO~\cite{legentil2025dro} is the first continuous direct method to rigorously account for both motion and Doppler distortions, maximizing a continuous cross-correlation score between the current scan and a local map updated on-the-fly.
-3DRO builds on DRO by integrating full 3-\ac{dof} gyroscope measurements to extend direct radar odometry from SE(2) to SE(3), enabling lidar-level perform based on a 2D imaging radar.
+It has recently been integrated in a \ac{slam} framework named Dr-PoGO~\cite{legentil2026drpogo} that uses RaPlace~\cite{jang2023raplace} for loop-closure detection, and a variant of DRO for loop registration.
+3DRO builds on DRO by integrating full 3-\ac{dof} gyroscope measurements to extend direct radar odometry from SE(2) to SE(3), enabling lidar-level performance based on a 2D imaging radar.